 Know Your Crowd (Before you Hit Your Alcohol Calculator)

-This is a guide to best practices and general wisdom, with some help around the math with an actual alcohol calculator, but it’s designed to help you adapt as you see fit.
+This is a guide to best practices and general wisdom, with some help around the math with an actual wedding alcohol calculator, but it’s designed to help you adapt as you see fit.
+We’ve also put together a downloadable checklist for your wedding bar (below) that you can print out and take to the store to make sure you don’t forget anything (including ice!)

 What Are Your Expectations?

 How Do I Buy ALCOHOL For My Wedding?
-(And can You Hit Me With An Alcohol Calculator)
+(And can You Hit Me With A Wedding Alcohol Calculator)

 You Can’t DIY a Full Bar